anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 ```

-Now our test-case will look like below,
+Now our test-case looks like below,
 ```JSON
 {
     "name": "produce_a_record",